ajmail/Direct-Capital-Ratios---Preprint/README.md

-# Direct-Capital-Ratios---Preprint
+# Direct Capital Ratios in State Innovation Funding: Evidence from Pennsylvania

+### Abstract
 State governments allocate substantial funding to support entrepreneurship and innovation, typically channeling these dollars through nonprofit intermediary organizations.
-This paper introduces the Direct Capital Ratio as a metric for evaluating the efficiency.
+This paper introduces the Direct Capital Ratio as a metric for evaluating the efficiency of such intermediary models, defined as the proportion of state funding that reaches founders as direct investment capital.
+Using publicly available IRS Form 990 filings and Federal Audit Clearinghouse data, I analyze Pennsylvania's Ben Franklin Technology Partners network, finding that the Direct Capital Ratio has declined from approximately 42% in FY2023 to 25% in FY2025, with staff compensation now exceeding founder disbursements by over $3 million annually.
+Comparative analysis of Ohio's JumpStart network reveals similar patterns, suggesting structural rather than organization-specific dynamics.
+A recent field experiment by Kim, Kim, and Koning (2026) provides causal evidence that AI-enabled startups grow 1.9x faster while requiring 39.5% less external capital, fundamentally challenging the value proposition of high-overhead intermediary models.
+I propose a policy framework requiring 75% of state innovation funding to flow directly to founders as capital, with the remaining 25% allocated to lightweight coordination functions.
+This reallocation would increase the number of startups funded, accelerate job creation, and redeploy intermediary talent into the private sector companies that would now have capital to hire them.

+### View the Paper
+[**Click here to read the full PDF**] https://github.com/ajmail/Direct-Capital-Ratios---Preprint/blob/main/Direct%20Capital%20Ratio_AMatin.pdf
+---
+*This is a preprint currently under review at SSRN.*